rasbt/pattern_classification/resources/dataset_collections.md

 [[back to top](#sections)]

 - [TechTC](http://techtc.cs.technion.ac.il/techtc300/techtc300.html) - Technion Repository of Text Categorization Datasets containing 300 labeled datasets with categorization difficulties indicated by baseline SVM accuracies.

+- [SMS Spam Collection](http://www.dt.fee.unicamp.br/%7Etiago/smsspamcollection/) - A public dataset of 5572 SMS messages that are labeled as either "spam" or "ham" (not spam).

+- [musiXmatch](http://labrosa.ee.columbia.edu/millionsong/musixmatch) - A dataset of lyrics for the songs in the one million songs dataset.
+The lyrics are pre-processed and available as "bag of words" after stemming.

+- [Google books Ngram Viewer](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) - The corpus of Google books as n-grams available for quick online queries or download.

 <br>
 <br>